List of Meerkat Manor meerkats: Nikita

 The dominant female of the Commandoes, Nikita is as tough as her partner, and can be just as vicious.
 During the raid on the Lazuli burrow, Nikita aided in the killing of a Lazuli pup.
 She led the group in the killing of Mozart's newborn pups in the last episode of the second series, after Mozart had been permanently evicted from the Whiskers.
 During her first pregnancy in the fourth series, Nikita evicts eight of the ten females from the Commandoes group, most of whom were her own daughters.

 At the start of the fourth series, Nikita is shown without a mate after the death of Hannibal.
 Nikita is impregnated by Seacrest, a Whiskers roving male, in the third episode of the fourth series.
 In the fourth, she accepts Whiskers rover Zorro as the group’s dominant male, and allows his four brothers to join the group.

 Hannibal

 Hannibal, a one-eyed meerkat from the Commandos, was first seen in season 2 of Meerkat Manor.

-He was the one meerkat that most groups fear.
+He was the meerkat that most groups feared.
 The groups he went to war with were: The Whiskers, The Lazuli, The Starsky, and The Zappa.
-Hannibal was the reason that Carlos, his son, has the scar on his face today.
+Hannibal was the reason that Carlos, his son, has the scar on his face.
 His mate was Nikita, the meanest, nastiest mother in the meerkat world.

 They had created a loyal and ferocious gang of meerkats.

 Hannibal died in his sleep over a terrible winter.

-Hannibal had many fans and is dearly missed, although not quite as much as Flower.
+Hannibal had many fans and is dearly missed by them, although not quite as much as Flower.